machinat/sociably/website/docs/rendering-messages.md

 Some element types are *textual*, which means they're equivalent to pure text in JSX.
-Some element accept only texual content as prop, like `<p></p>`:
+Some element accept only textual content as prop, like `<p></p>`:

 ```js